nolimitdev/repo-stylelint-configbasedir-problem/README.md

 `"stylelint.configBasedir": "c:/foo/repo-stylelint-configbasedir-problem"`

  * 3.)
-Absolute path with upper-cased drive letter and backward slashes
+Absolute path with lower-cased drive letter and backward slashes

-`"stylelint.configBasedir": "C:\\foo\\repo-stylelint-configbasedir-problem"`
+`"stylelint.configBasedir": "c:\\foo\\repo-stylelint-configbasedir-problem"`

 For each of above you will see:
 `Unknown word (CssSyntaxError) Stylelint(CssSyntaxError)`

-The only one path which is working is with upper-cased drive letter and forward slashes.
+The only one path which is working is with upper-cased drive letter.